BillaSpace/youtube-search-python/README.md

 ## About

-This project is a **revamped** version of the original `youtube-search-python` library that helps you search YouTube and fetch video/channel/playlist metadata **without** using YouTube Data API v3. [web:2]
+This project is a **revamped** version of the original `youtube-search-python` library that helps you search YouTube ( async / sync ) and fetch video/channel/playlist metadata **without** using YouTube Data API v3.

-The original upstream project `alexmercerind/youtube-search-python` is archived and read-only. [page:0]
+The original upstream project `alexmercerind/youtube-search-python` is archived and read-only.

+Must Fork this repository ,Leave a star ⭐ & share it to your friends this will keep it actively maintained & provides some energy to us to continue enhancements

 ---